 Our showpiece 3D printer is a Rostock Max V3.2 that we purchased from SeeMeCNC in Goshen, Indiana.
 It took us around 20 hours to build it & was updated in 2020 with improved stepper motors & a Duet controller.
 Our original trip to pick it up was covered in this post.

 There are 3 other printers at the makerspace currently: a Printrbot Metal Simple and 2 XYZ printers.

-We’ve also got a beta low cost stereolithography (SLA) 3D printer that uses an UV laser and liquid resin that cures into hard or a rubber-like plastic depending on the resin used.
+We’ve also have a MoonRay S100 and a beta low cost stereolithography (SLA) 3D printer that uses an UV laser and liquid resin that cures into hard or a rubber-like plastic depending on the resin used.
 The Kickstarter crashed & burned, but there’s still an assembly/testing project if someone wants to take it on.